Chrisly3ear/pydio_upload_problem/README.md

 ## Verify the problem

 Go into on of the default repositories and try to upload ANY file.
 You'll get an error stating the file was too big.

+## Notes

+There'll be a PHPMyAdmin instance running at port 8080 so you can explore the database.
+Root password is `secret_haha`